 6. Vitamin C.

-Vitamin C is a powerful antioxidant.
-Its action protects the brain from oxidative stress and the degenerative processes that take place with age.
-Its role is decisive in preventing the onset of Parkinson's disease, Alzheimer's and other forms of dementia.
+Vitamin C is a potent antioxidant.
+Its action protects the brain from oxidative stress and degenerative processes that take place with age.
+Its role is decisive in preventing the onset of Parkinson’s disease, Alzheimer’s and other forms of dementia.

 Likewise, vitamin C helps in the absorption process of iron.
-Which is decisive infunctions such as memory and attention.
-Many people accompany foods with a high concentration of iron, with those that have vitamin C, to achieve greater absorption of that element.
+Which is decisive in functions such as memory and attention.
+Many people accompany foods with high concentration of iron, with those that have vitamin C, to achieve greater absorption of that element.

 Vitamin C is considered a natural antidepressant.
-It has the ability to help raise serotonin levels, a neurotransmitter that determines good mood.
+It has the ability to help raise levels of serotonin, a neurotransmitter that determines good mood.
 This vitamin can be found in all citrus fruits and green vegetables.

 7. Other vitamins.

-Of which is vitamin D, which, as different studies, contributes to the improvement of diseases such as multiple sclerosis and some depressive disorders.
+Of which there is vitamin D, which, like different studies, contributes to the improvement of diseases such as multiple sclerosis and some depressive disorders.
 This vitamin can be found in fish such as sardines, salmon and tuna, and in mushrooms.

 Vitamin K contributes to improving learning and memory functions.
-It has been revealed that those with Alzheimer, also have a lack of vitamin K. This component is found in high concentration in broccoli.
-It's also in Brussels sprouts, parsley, green leafy vegetables, asparagus, celery, and fermented foods.
+It has been revealed that those suffering from Alzheimer’s also have a lack of vitamin K. This component is found in high concentration in broccoli.
+It’s also in Brussels sprouts, parsley, green leafy vegetables, asparagus, celery, and fermented foods.

-Finally, vitamin E and foods that include Omega-3 grade acids also make great contributions to brain health.
-The former is an excellent antioxidant, while the latter help increase brain plasticity.
-In both cases, the effect is a greater protection against degenerative processes and a sharpening of cognitive functions.
+Finally, vitamin E and foods that include Omega-3 acids also make great contributions to brain health.
+The former is an excellent antioxidant, while the latter help increase the plasticity of the brain.
+In both cases, the effect is greater protection against degenerative processes and a sharpening of cognitive functions.

 Nutrition is a determining presence in our lives.
 A large part of health and disease has to do with the way we eat.
 It is essential to take care of that fact and implement intelligent nutrition in our lives.

-In our company Online-thesis, we offer a wide variety of methodological consultancies to carry out different models or types of research, works that adapt to your needs and are of the best quality you can find.
+In our company Online-thesis, we offer a wide variety of methodological advice to carry out different models or types of research, works that adapt to your needs and that are of the best quality you can find.

 And if you liked the article, share it with your friends and family through your social networks, and be sure to visit our blog.